Subscribe to Healing Emails for Parents

 I read somewhere, during the first year following my son’s suicide, that it takes an average of X years to fully integrate a suicide loss.
 I intentionally plugged in the letter X because we’re all on different timelines; suicide is not one size fits all.

 For a time, I thought I knew what integration meant.
-I thought it meant that I would get back to who I was in terms of being fully functional.
-I thought it meant that I would once again operate at the level prior to my son’s death.
+I thought it meant I would get back to who I was in terms of being fully functional.
+I thought it meant that I would once again operate at the level before my son’s death.
 I thought it meant that I could enjoy life again without survivor’s guilt and with a good night’s sleep.
 I thought it meant I would no longer need to rely on individual counseling or group therapy.

-For the first two years or so, I spoke to my son every night but no matter what I said, no matter how I started my monologue, it always led back to the same place – I’m sorry, I wish things were different, I’m sorry, I wish it had been me instead of you, I’m sorry, I’m sorry, I’m sorry, I’m sorry.
+For me, integration turned out to be more about feeling and less about thinking.
+For the first two years or so, I spoke to my son every night, but no matter what I said, no matter how I started my monologue, it always led back to the same place: “I’m sorry.
+I wish things were different.
+I’m sorry.
+I wish it had been me instead of you.
+I’m sorry.
+I’m sorry.
+I’m sorry.
+I’m sorry.”

 So why did I talk to my son every night?
 Because the moment the umbilical cord was cut, my son was his own person, physically detached and completely autonomous.
 After he died, he was still detached, no longer existing, but autonomous just the same.
 And since I spoke to him in life, it made sense to continue to do so, even in death.
 Especially in death.